se-edu/se-book/gitAndGithub/commit/text.md

 {{ show_git_tabs('_3') }}

-**Note the existence of something called the `master` branch.** Git uses a mechanism called branches to facilitate evolving file content in parallel (we'll learn git branching in a later topic).
-Furthermore, Git auto-creates a branch named `master` on which the commits go on by default.
+**Note the existence of something called the `master` branch.** Git uses a mechanism called 'branches' to facilitate evolving file content in parallel (we'll learn git branching in a later topic).
+Furthermore, Git auto-creates a branch named `master` (or `main`) on which the commits go on by default.

 {{ show_git_tabs('_4') }}